ManuelElizaldi/SQL-EmployeeDatabase-Analysis/README.md

 # Pewlett-Hackard-Analysis
 ## Overview of the analysis:
-In this project we analyzed Pewlett Hackard's employee's databases to help the HR Analysis Department determine what positions will be filled in the future and which employees are eligibale for a retirement package.
+In this project we analyzed Pewlett Hackard's employee's databases to help the HR Analysis Department determine what positions will be filled in the future and which employees are  eligible for a retirement package.

 ## Results:
 The results we found are provided below: